Freedom of Information

 - Environmental Information Regulations (EIR).

 - Data Protection Act (DPA).

-If you do want to make a request for information, which is not currently available please contact FOI@rbfrs.co.uk
+If you do want to make a request for information, which is not currently available please email FOIR@rbfrs.co.uk or write to us:

 Information Governance Team